srstevenson/vim-picker/README.md

 * `:PickerBuffer`: Pick a buffer with fuzzy selection to edit in the current window.
 * `:PickerTag`: Pick a tag to jump to with fuzzy selection.
+* `:PickerHelp`: Pick a help tag to jump to with fuzzy selection.

 ## Key mappings